-Explore every aspect of the ancient Mediterranean world, including ancient languages, literatures, history, art, and archaeology.
+Explore the ancient Mediterranean world, including ancient languages, literatures, history, art, and archaeology.

 Choose from three emphasis areas: Latin, ancient Greek, or classical civilization.
-Classics majors gain a complex view of the ancient Mediterranean world and explore their own world as they do so.
-They complete a classics core of Greek and Roman civilization courses, an emphasis area, and a capstone requirement such as study abroad or thesis research.
+Gain a complex view of the ancient Mediterranean world and explore their own world as they do so.
+Complete a classics core of Greek and Roman civilization courses, an emphasis area, and a capstone requirement such as study abroad or thesis research.

 Students work with the 2,000 objects in the David M. Robinson Collection of Greek and Roman Antiquities housed in the University Museum.
 Our Department of Classics also has membership with the Intercollegiate Center for Classical Studies in Rome, the American School for Classical Studies in Athens, and Sunoikisis, a consortium that offers a field school in southern Greece.

 A liberal arts education empowers and prepares graduates to deal with complexity and change through a broad knowledge of the world.
 They gain key skills in communication, problem-solving, and working with a diverse group of people.
 Related careers to classics include educator, archivist, cultural affairs officer, travel consultant, foreign service officer, museum curator, immigration officer, doctor, lawyer, and librarian.

 The Department of Classics provides financial support for study abroad - archaeological digs, study tours, or semesters abroad.
 Students may participate in faculty-led study abroad programs like the Ancient Graffiti Project in Herculaneum as well as affiliated programs in Greece and Italy.

 B.A. in Classics Faculty

 The faculty members in the Department of Classics at the University of Mississippi with specialization in Greek and Roman history and literature, art and architectural sculpture, archaeology, and digital humanities.